 Different and Unknown

-The Sandpit was founded on the premise that if you are looking for a different result – multi-disciplinary projects with a high degree of novelty – then you have to do something different from the normal channels used to generate research projects.
-A Sandpit is different in terms of the process that individuals go through to get to new ideas for research projects and Knowinnovation is constantly reviewing and renewing our meeting methodology to keep it fresh and innovative.
+The Sandpit/Ideas Lab concept was founded on the premise that if you are looking for a different result – multi-disciplinary projects with a high degree of novelty – then you have to do something different from the normal channels used to generate research projects.
+It’s different in terms of the process that individuals go through to get to new ideas for research projects and Knowinnovation is constantly reviewing and renewing our meeting methodology to keep it fresh and innovative.
 But the best results come when the people in the room are different than the usual suspects who are normally consulted.
 Ideally the participants don’t know each other.
 They might know of each other, but the most creative output comes when people are meeting up for the first time on the on-line network just a few weeks before the event, and in person for the first time when they walk into the Sandpit meeting room.

 The Ideal Participant

-A Sandpit is demanding on participants.
+An Ideas Lab is demanding on participants.
 They are asked to meet and connect with new people from different fields and to quickly form teams and solve problems together, ultimately competing with these newfound peers for funding.
 It can be a stressful experience, so collecting the right kind of participants is key.
 The ideal attendee is:

 ● generally curious